Remarks on Automorphism and Cohomology of Cyclic Coverings: Introduction

-An isomorphism $\varphi:\Ho^*(X)\simeq \Ho^*(X')$ between the cohomology groups which preserves some algebraic structures (e.g. Hodge structures) is induced by an isomorphism $\psi : X\simeq X'$ between the varieties.
+The Torelli theorem says that: An isomorphism $\varphi:\Ho^n(X)\simeq \Ho^n(X')$ between the cohomology groups of two smooth projective varieties $X$ and $X'$ with dimension $n$, which preserves some algebraic structures (e.g. Hodge structures) is induced by an isomorphism $\psi : X\simeq X'$ between the varieties.

-It is natural to ask whether the map $\psi$ which satisfies $\psi^*=\varphi$ is (up to a sign) unique.

-It is equivalent to ask \begin{question} Does the automorphism group $\mathrm{Aut}(X)$ act on the cohomology group $\Ho^*(X)$ faithfully? \end{question}

-Recently, Javanpeykar and Loughran \cite{JA1} relate this fundamental question to the Lang-Vojta conjecture and the Shafarevich conjecture.
-The positive answer to the question for hypersurfaces shows that the stack of hypersurfaces is uniformisable by a smooth affine scheme (\cite{JA2}).
-On the other hand, the second author \cite{Pan} gives an affirmative answer to this question for smooth complex cubic fourfolds, and uses it to relate the symmetry of the defining equation of a cubic fourfold to its middle Picard number.
+It is natural to ask whether the map $\psi$ that induces $\varphi$ is (up to a sign) unique, i.e. \begin{question} Does the automorphism group $\mathrm{Aut}(X)$ act on the cohomology group $\Ho^n(X)$ faithfully for a smooth projective variety $X$? \end{question} Recently, this question for varieties of complete intersections is independently studied and sloved in \cite{JA2} and \cite{Pan15}.
+Javanpeykar and Loughran use this faithfulness result to induce the Shafarevich conjecture for complete intersections by the Lang-Vojta conjecture, see \cite{JA1}.
+In \cite{JA2}, this result is used to show that the stack of smooth hypersurfaces with a level $N$ structure is uniformisable by a smooth affine scheme.
+The second author solves this question for smooth complex cubic fourfolds in \cite{Pan} and uses it to relate the symmetry of the defining equation of a cubic fourfold to its middle Picard number.

-Historically speaking, this fundamental question has been explored for varieties of low dimension.
-For example, the answer to the question for algebraic curves of genus at least 2 is affirmative in \cite{DM}.
-Later, Burns, Rapoport, Shafarevich and Ogus confirm this question for $K3$ surfaces over an algebraically closed field, see \cite[Chapter 15]{K3}.
-But few higher-dimensional cases are known, see \cite{Pan15} and \cite{JA2}.
-In this paper, we confirm Question \ref{question} for cyclic coverings of projective spaces only with a few exceptions.

-Our main theorems are Theorem \ref{autofaith} and \ref{autopcfaith}.
-The proof of Theorem \ref{autofaith} depends on equivariant deformation theory (see Theorem \ref{thmunobs}), the infinitesimal Torelli theorem of cyclic coverings proved by Wehler, and the finiteness of the automorphism groups of cyclic coverings (see Theorem \ref{finiteauto}).
-Theorem \ref{autopcfaith} is the positive characteristic version of Theorem \ref{autofaith}.
-We use a lifting criterion of automorphisms to reduce Theorem \ref{autopcfaith} to Theorem \ref{autofaith}.
-To apply this criterion, we need the degeneration of the Hodge-to-de Rham spectral sequences and the infinitesimal Torelli theorem for the cyclic coverings of projective spaces in positive characteristic.
-We use the sheaf of logarithmic differential forms together with Deligne's method in \cite[Exp XI]{SGA7-II} to show the degeneration of the Hodge-to-de Rham spectral sequences (see Theorem \ref{thm5.4}).
-The infinitesimal Torelli theorem (see Theorem \ref{thm5.9}) use a version of Flenner's criterion (see Theorem \ref{thm5.8}) in positive charactersitic , which is developed by the second author with X.~Chen and D.~Zhang in the paper \cite{Pan15}.